LANSA (Colombia): The Beginning

 After 1945 the company, Avianca had a complete monopoly over the airline industry.
-A couple of mechanics and pilots decided to form their own company on May 7, 1945 in the city of Barranquila.
+A couple of mechanics and pilots decided to form their own company on May 7, 1945, in the city of Barranquilla.
 Captain Ernesto Recaman Saravia was the first company leader of Lansa.
 His first actions of being the company leader were the purchase of four Canadian-made Avro Anson 625A aircraft.
 Each Avro had a capacity of a maximum of eight passengers.
 Lansa built their first airfield, only 2 kilometers away from Paseo Colón.
 The airfield was named "Las Nieves" which translates to "the snows".
 It was equipped with a 1400 meter long track next to a wooden shed that served as an air terminal.
 The first planes were delivered to "Las Nieves" on September 3, 1945.